 The best credit cards without foreign transaction fees

 Home Trust Preferred Visa – With no annual fee and no foreign transaction fees, the Home Trust Preferred Visa has become a popular choice for travellers.
 The card also comes with benefits such as 1% cashback with no limits on all Canadian purchases, Visa auto rental collision/loss damage insurance, and purchase protection.
 The only downside is that the card has a daily limit of 10 transactions.
 If you tend to make a lot of purchases, you may want to consider the following card instead. – Read our full Home Trust Preferred Visa review

-Scotiabank Passport Visa Infinite Card – Although the Scotiabank Passport Visa Infinite Card has an annual fee of $139, there’s currently a signup bonus of 40,000 points ($400 value) when you charge $1,000 to your card in the first 3 months (offer expires November 21, 2021).
-You’ll also get a Priority Pass membership with six free annual airport lounge visits which has a value of more than $250 USD.
+Scotiabank Passport Visa Infinite Card – Although the Scotiabank Passport Visa Infinite Card has an annual fee of $139, you’ll also get a Priority Pass membership with six free annual airport lounge visits which has a value of more than $250 USD.
 Add in the included comprehensive travel insurance and this card is a winner. – Read our full Scotiabank Passport Visa Infinite review